 - at least 16 years old by May 23, 2018

 Please note that no previous college coursework or previous research experience is required.

-Students participating in SPUR will receive a stipend of $4,000 (less applicable taxes), which will be paid out in four equal installments over the course of the program.
+Students participating in SPUR will receive a stipend of $4,000 (less applicable taxes) over the course of the program.
 Participants will be hired as short-term, temporary employees.
 This will allow them to receive University of Utah ID cards, providing for the ability to check out books from University Libraries, use computers on campus, receive discounts, utilize public transit for free, etc.